chipmanj/SeqSGPV/examples/one-arm-bernoulli-prior-generated-effect/README.md

-Phase II, single arm bernoulli outcomes
+one arm, bernoulli outcomes, prior effect generation
 ================

-## Example 4: Re-visiting example 1 with prior-based effect generation

 This example uses a small number of replicates to demonstrate how to obtain end of study replicates where the effect generation follows a